smithy-lang/smithy-rs/design/src/rfcs/rfc0037_http_wrapper.md

 }
 ```

 This allows us to offer user-friendly types while still avoiding runtime panics.
-For MOST hand-written code (e.g. middleware), the API also contains `insert` which panics on failure.
+We also offer `insert` and `append` which panic on invalid values.

 #### Request Extensions
 There is ongoing work which MAY restrict HTTP extensions to clone types.
 We will preempt that by:
-1. Forbidding http0x requests with extensions to be converted directly into `Request`
+1. Preventing `Extensions` from being present when initially constructing our HTTP request wrapper.
 2. Forbidding non-clone extensions from being inserted into the wrapped request.

+This also enables supporting request extensions for different downstream providers by allowing cloning into different extension types.

 #### Proposed Implementation
 <details>